-On December 6, the U.S. House Committee on Education and the Workforce held a hearing entitled “Workplace Leave Policies: Opportunities and Challenges for Employers and Working Families.”
-At the core of the hearing was a Republican proposal known as the Workflex in the 21st Century Act, which would undermine progress made at the state and local level on paid sick days, create uncertainty for working families, and allow large companies to write their own rules.
+A Republican proposal known as the Workflex in the 21st Century Act would undermine progress made at the state and local level on paid sick days, create uncertainty for working families, and allow large companies to write their own rules.
 Working families don’t need another empty GOP promise like this one.
 They need legislation like the Healthy Families Act, which would not only guarantee paid sick days that can be used to address a range of personal and family health concerns, but would also create “safe” days for domestic violence survivors.
-People For the American Way joined the National Partnership for Women & Families and many other organizations in writing to Congress about these bills.
+People For the American Way and many other organizations have written to Congress about these bills.
 You can read our letters in full below.

 Oppose the Workflex in the 21st Century Act (H.R.
 4219)